rootstrap/blog/content/Link Tracking with StimulusReflex - Part II.md

 }
 ```

-Again, this means we need to change our `app/reflexes/shortened_link_form_reflex.rb` to handle this
+Again, this means we need to change our `app/reflexes/shortened_link_form_reflex.rb` to handle this.

 ```ruby
   def validate(params)